Does Home Insurance Cover Burst Pipes? What You Need to Know

 Find your best options in less than 2 minutes

-A burst pipe can dump hundreds of gallons of water into your home in a matter of hours — and the resulting damage can cost tens of thousands of dollars.
+A burst pipe can dump hundreds of gallons of water into your home in a matter of hours, and the resulting damage can easily exceed $12,000 per claim in 2026.
 So the big question is: does home insurance actually cover it?
 The short answer is yes, but with important conditions that many homeowners don't find out about until it's too late.

 Key Pinch Points